WaelMbarki/Customer-Analytics-Preparing-Data-for-Modeling/README.md

 ### Project Overview

 This project aims to prepare a dataset for modeling.
-This dataset will eventually be used to predict whether their students are looking for a new job or not.
+This dataset will eventually be used to predict whether students are looking for a new job or not.

 ### Data source